andreGarvin/spark/README.md

 })
 ```

-### To see further examples view the test I set up, I believe sometimes it can be very helpful to understand most projects is by readin the test if the documentation is not up to pare.
+### To see further examples view the test I set up, I believe sometimes it can be very helpful to understand most projects is by reading the test if the documentation is not up to pare.

 ## Contributing:
-#### Hell why not ?
+#### Hell the why not ?
 If I make missing spelling or grammar mistakes go a head send a PR on my mistakes.